twiddlingbits/twr-wasm/docs/api/api-ts-library.md

 ---
-title: Use twrLibrary to Implement Wasm C/C++ API in JavaScript
+title: Use twrLibrary to Implement Wasm C/C++ API in TypeScript
-description: twr-wasm allows you to implement new C/C++ APIs in JavaScript/TypeScrip using the twrLibrary TypeScript class.
+description: twr-wasm allows you to implement new C/C++ APIs in JavaScript/TypeScript by extending the twrLibrary class.
 ---

 # twr-wasm Libraries